Woolly mammoth

-The woolly mammoth coexisted with early humans, who used its bones and tusks for making art, tools, and dwellings, and hunted the species for food.
-The population of woolly mammoths declined at the end of the Pleistocene, disappearing throughout most of its mainland range, although isolated populations survived on St. Paul Island until 5,600 years ago, on Wrangel Island until 4,000 years ago, and possibly (based on ancient eDNA) in the Yukon up to 5,700 years ago and on the Taymyr Peninsula up to 3,900 years ago.
+The woolly mammoth coexisted with early humans, who hunted the species for food, and used its bones and tusks for making art, tools, and dwellings.
+The population of woolly mammoths declined at the end of the Late Pleistocene, with the last populations on mainland Siberia persisting until around 10,000 years ago, although isolated populations survived on St. Paul Island until 5,600 years ago and on Wrangel Island until 4,000 years ago.
 After its extinction, humans continued using its ivory as a raw material, a tradition that continues today.
-With a genome project for the mammoth completed in 2015, it has been proposed the species could be revived through various means, but none of the methods proposed are yet feasible.
+The completion of the mammoth genome project in 2015 sparked discussion about potentially reviving the woolly mammoth through several various methods.
+However, none of these approaches are currently feasible.

 Taxonomy

-Remains of various extinct elephants were known by Europeans for centuries, but were generally interpreted, based on biblical accounts, as the remains of legendary creatures such as behemoths or giants.
-They were thought to be remains of modern elephants that had been brought to Europe during the Roman Republic, for example the war elephants of Hannibal and Pyrrhus of Epirus, or animals that had wandered north.
-The first woolly mammoth remains studied by European scientists were examined by Hans Sloane in 1728 and consisted of fossilised teeth and tusks from Siberia.
+Remains of woolly mammoths were long known by native Siberians and Native Americans, who had various ways of interpreting them.
+Remains later reached other parts of Asia and Europe, where they were also interpreted in various ways prior to modern science.
+The first woolly mammoth remains studied by scientists were examined by the British physician Hans Sloane in 1728 and consisted of fossilised teeth and tusks from Siberia.
 Sloane was the first to recognise that the remains belonged to elephants.
 Sloane turned to another biblical explanation for the presence of elephants in the Arctic, asserting that they had been buried during the Great Flood, and that Siberia had previously been tropical before a drastic climate change.
 Others interpreted Sloane's conclusion slightly differently, arguing the flood had carried elephants from the tropics to the Arctic.
 Sloane's paper was based on travellers' descriptions and a few scattered bones collected in Siberia and Britain.
 He discussed the question of whether or not the remains were from elephants, but drew no conclusions.
 In 1738, the German zoologist Johann Philipp Breyne argued that mammoth fossils represented some kind of elephant.
 He could not explain why a tropical animal would be found in such a cold area as Siberia, and suggested that they might have been transported there by the Great Flood.